What are ants?

 Argentine ants are well-known for moving together in large, wide trails.
 These ants have massive colonies and many nesting sites.

-Moisture ants are a yellowish color, and when crushed produce a lemon scent that is citronella-like.
+Moisture ants are yellowish, and when crushed, produce a lemon scent that is citronella-like.
 As their name suggests, they prefer to live in humid environments.

 Are ants dangerous?

 Ants, depending on their species, nesting habits, and whether they sting or bite, have the potential to be a danger to people or property.
-The carpenter ant, for example, is dangerous because of the damage they can cause inside of a home when nesting in its structural wood.
-Fire ants are another dangerous species.
-They are quick to anger and deliver painful stings.
-Their venom is strong enough to cause allergic reactions or anaphylaxis in some people.
-Fire ants also get into and damage electrical equipment.
+The carpenter ant, for example, is dangerous because of the damage it can cause inside of a home when nesting in its structural wood.
 The good news is that most of the species of ants we come across do not pose significant dangers to us or our property.
 However, ants should not be allowed to take over our property and contaminate our food.

 Why do I have an ant problem?

 There are many reasons why ants find their way into our yards and homes, but the biggest reason is food.
 If ants have placed their nest anywhere near your house, there’s a good chance they’ll eventually find their way inside.
 While searching for food sources to feed their colonies, they often find their way through cracks and crevices in a home’s foundation or exterior walls.
 Once inside, they may decide to stay and create a satellite nest behind your walls near their new food source.
 Ants also move indoors to escape harsh weather conditions.